Saddle seat: Big Lick

+The Big Lick is widely considered an abusive training method, as it causes great pain and stress to the horse and will often damage its legs.
 The balance of the shoe can alter action: The three-gaited American Saddlebred and the Hackney Horse have the highest knee action, while the Tennessee Walking Horse is asked to perform the "big lick", exaggerated action of the front legs, especially in the running walk, where the horse both lifts its feet very high and reaches them out in front as far as possible.

 Many saddle seat horses also wear certain devices to increase their action while in training.
-Use of these devices is controversial, though when used correctly, they are said to help develop necessary muscles and should not be used in a manner that causes the horse physical pain.
+Use of these devices is very controversial, though when used correctly, they are said to help develop necessary muscles and should not be used in a manner that causes the horse physical pain.
 Devices used include stretchies (elastic rubber tubing attached to the front legs by fleece-covered leather half-hobbles, used to provide resistance training), weighted rattles (large beads) or chains placed around the fetlock, and "shackles" or a "running-W", devices composed of pulleys and ropes that help increase the horses' range of motion.
+The chains, when combined with soring, slide up and down as the horse moves, slide up and down, further irritating the areas already made painful by soring.
 Depending on the breed, some devices may be used in the warm-up area but not the show ring, while other breeds ban them from the show grounds entirely.

 The most controversial practice used on some saddle seat horses, primarily the Tennessee Walking Horse, is soring: the placing of a caustic ointment on the coronary band and pastern of the horse, to cause pain so that the horse picks up its feet as quickly as they touch the ground.
-Because of the pain it causes to animals, soring has been banned by federal law, enforced by the United States Department of Agriculture as part of the Horse Protection Act of 1970.
+Because of the pain and stress it causes to animals, soring has been banned by federal law, enforced by the United States Department of Agriculture as part of the Horse Protection Act of 1970.
 However, enforcement is spotty amongst show-sanctioning organizations, and funds are not sufficient for the USDA to inspect all horse shows.
 Therefore, even though the practice is widely condemned and illegal, with possible criminal penalties possible, it is still a problem for the industry.